Ash-Olorenshaw/Porthole.nvim/README.md

 Porthole.nvim is a small plugin for NeoVim to give you a popup window to show you the current directory's files and folders.

-Mostly written in Lua, Porthole also uses a small compiled F# .NET program to perform directory searches called **Lister**.
+Mostly written in Lua, Porthole also uses a small compiled F# .NET program to perform directory searches called [**Lister**](https://github.com/Ash-Olorenshaw/Lister).
 Don't have .NET installed?
 Don't worry about it, Porthole falls back to using Bash, Pwsh or CMD depending on your system (just a slight performance decrease).

 ### Features
  - Small (screenspace-wise and storage-wise) and fast!
  - [NERDFont](https://github.com/ryanoasis/nerd-fonts) icons (can be turned off)
+ - Interaction with folders, files, etc
  - Fully cross-platform
  - Customisable
  - Colourful!